marijnbent/dotfiles/README.md

 5. Start `Herd.app` and run its install process
 6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
 7. Restart your computer to finalize the process
+8. Now, just login to all the different apps.

 Your Mac is now ready to use!